htanmo/tpad/README.md

 # Taskpad

-Taskpad or tpad is a cli todo utility implemented in rust which makes remembering things hassle free with the comfort of one's terminal.
+Taskpad or tpad is a cross platform command line todo utility implemented in rust which makes remembering things hassle free with the comfort of one's terminal.

 ## Environment Variables